Chapter 3 Infectious Diseases Related to Travel

 - Thrombocytopenia (a rate of 1 case in every 25,000 doses during the 6 weeks after immunization)

-- Febrile seizures (The risk of febrile seizures increases approximately 3-fold 8–14 days after receipt of MMR vaccine, but overall, the rate of febrile seizure after measles-containing vaccine is much lower than the rate with measles disease.)
+- Febrile seizures (The risk of febrile seizures is approximately 25–33 cases for every 100,000 doses of MMR vaccine administered, but overall, the rate of febrile seizure after measles-containing vaccine is much lower than the rate with measles disease.)

-Evidence does not support a causal link between MMR vaccination and any of the following: hearing loss, retinopathy, optic neuritis, ocular palsies, Guillain-Barré syndrome, cerebellar ataxia, Crohn disease, or autism.
-A published report on MMR vaccination and inflammatory bowel disease and pervasive developmental disorders (such as autism) has never been replicated by other studies, and has subsequently been widely discredited and retracted by the journal.
+Evidence does not support a causal link between MMR vaccination and any of the following: hearing loss, retinopathy, optic neuritis, ocular palsies, Guillain-Barré syndrome, cerebellar ataxia, Crohn’s disease, or autism.
+A published report on MMR vaccination and inflammatory bowel disease and pervasive developmental disorders (such as autism) has never been replicated by other studies and has subsequently been widely discredited and retracted by the journal.

 - People with leukemia in remission, and off chemotherapy, who were not immune to measles when diagnosed with leukemia, may receive MMR vaccine.
 At least 3 months should elapse after termination of chemotherapy before administration of the first dose.

 - MMR vaccination is recommended for all people aged ≥12 months with HIV infection who do not have evidence of measles, rubella, and mumps immunity or evidence of severe immunosuppression.
-Absence of severe immunosuppression is defined as CD4 percentages ≥15% for ≥6 months for people aged ≤5 years and CD4 percentages ≥15% and CD4 count ≥200 cells/mm3 for ≥6 months for people aged >5 years.
-When only CD4 counts or CD4 percentages are available for those aged >5 years, the assessment of severe immunosuppression can be on the basis of the CD4 values (count or percentage) that are available.
+The assessment of severe immunosuppression can be on the basis of CD4 values (count or percentage); absence of severe immunosuppression is defined as CD4 percentages ≥15% for ≥6 months at any age or CD4 count ≥200 cells/mm3 for ≥6 months for people aged >5 years.

-- People who have received high-dose corticosteroid therapy (in general, considered to be >20 mg prednisone or equivalent daily or on alternate days for an interval of ≥14 days) should avoid vaccination with MMR or MMRV for ≥1 month after cessation of steroid therapy.
+- People who have received high-dose corticosteroid therapy (in general, considered to be ≥20 mg prednisone or equivalent daily or on alternate days for an interval of ≥14 days) should avoid vaccination with MMR or MMRV for ≥1 month after cessation of steroid therapy.
+Corticosteroid therapy usually is not a contraindication when administration is short term (<14 days) or a low to moderate dose (<20 mg of prednisone or equivalent per day).

 - Other immunosuppressive therapy: in general, MMR or MMRV vaccine should be withheld for ≥3 months after cessation of the immunosuppressive therapy and remission of the underlying disease.
 This interval is based on the assumptions that the immune response will have been restored in 3 months and the underlying disease for which the therapy was given remains in remission.